bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   to expose this parameter as read-only ("ro").

 babel-mac-keys:
-: A set of babel-mac-keys-obj objects.
+: A set of babel-mac-key-obj objects.

-## Definition of babel-mac-keys-obj
+## Definition of babel-mac-key-obj

 ~~~~
   object {